sstelfox/stelfox.net/content/knowledge_base/linux/iptables.md

 ### IPTables Logs

 The final step is actually making iptables log the information you want.
-This is as simple as appending '--log-prefix "iptables: "' to whatever LOG targets you have configured.
+This is as simple as appending `--log-prefix "iptables: "` to whatever LOG targets you have configured.
 Like so:

 ```